banzaicloud/koperator-docs/docs/install-kafka-operator.md

 ### Install zookeeper-operator with Helm {#install-zookeeper-operator-with-helm}

 {{< kafka-operator >}} requires [Zookeeper](https://zookeeper.apache.org) for Kafka operations.
+You must:

-It is required to deploy zookeeper-operator if your environment doesn't have an instance of it yet and it is also required to create a Zookeeper cluster if there is none in your environment yet for your Kafka cluster.
+- Deploy zookeeper-operator if your environment doesn't have an instance of it yet.
+- Create a Zookeeper cluster if there is none in your environment yet for your Kafka cluster.

 > Note: It is recommended to create a separate Zookeeper deployment for each Kafka cluster.
 To share the same Zookeeper cluster across multiple Kafka cluster instances, use a unique zk path in the KafkaCluster CR to avoid conflicts (even with previous defunct KafkaCluster instances).

-1. If zookeeper-operator is being installed on a Red Hat OpenShift cluster, the permissions of the namespace containing the Zookeeper service account must be elevated.
+1. If you are installing zookeeper-operator on a Red Hat OpenShift cluster, elevate the permissions of the namespace containing the Zookeeper service account.

-    - Using the default `zookeeper` namespace.
+    - Using the default `zookeeper` namespace:

         ```bash
         oc adm policy add-scc-to-group anyuid system:serviceaccounts:zookeeper
         ```

-    - Using a custom namespace for Zookeeper.
+    - Using a custom namespace for Zookeeper:

         ```bash
         oc adm policy add-scc-to-group anyuid system:serviceaccounts:{NAMESPACE_FOR_ZOOKEEPER_SERVICE_ACCOUNT}